 In these times, one way to acquire the elevated social rank of Duke or Duchess was to impress or serve the reigning sovereign, in the hopes that your efforts would be rewarded with a Dukedom.
 This practice resulted in many of the dukedoms throughout modern history, some of which still survive today.

-Purchasing a Noble Title
+Purchasing a Duke or Duchess Title

 As a result, some enterprising individuals, usually lower-ranking nobles, would take matters into their own hands and explore the more accessible and more predictable route of simply purchasing a title of Duke as a commercial exchange.